apradhn/simple-todo-list-with-ajax-web-0615-public/README.md

 Now, when we enter a new todo description and priority and hit the submit button, it appears on the page and no reloading happens!
 That's great, but it could use some refactoring.

-1. It's not DRY: we basically copied and pasted code from of our index.html.erb.
+1. It's not DRY: we basically copied and pasted code from our index.html.erb.
 If the way we want to render todos ever changes, we now have to change it in two places.
 2. It's ugly.
 That html string is pretty hard to read, and what's that `escape_javascript` doing in there?
-We need that or the link_to will be evaluated as JavaScript and the whole thing breaks.
+We need that or the `link_to` will be evaluated as JavaScript and the whole thing breaks.

 The solution to this?
 A partial.
 Extract the code for displaying a single todo out of index.html.erb and place it in  a new file at `app/views/todos/_todo.html.erb`: